 The information is updated annually, although not all roads have an annual assessment

-Councils Traffic Counting Strategy is part of our Transportation Asset Management Plan and can be viewed at the main Civic Administration Building.
-We're open Monday to Friday 8am to 5pm.
+Councils Traffic Counting Strategy is part of our Transportation Asset Management Plan.

-Specific Traffic Counting requests can be arranged by Council – there is a cost for this service.
-Simply pop in and see us.
+Specific Traffic Counting requests can be arranged by Council - charges apply.

 - Class and speed matrix